Ibrahim778/Vita-FTP-Installer-Unity/README.md

 1. USB mode currently doesn't work properly.
 The VPK doesn't get installed and the rest of the files are copied.

 # Credits:
-1. Jordi at jllopisol@gmail.com
+1. Jordi at jllopisol@gmail.com for making the original program
 2. WinSCP
-3. Sillica
+3. Sillica for UnityTools
 4. TheOfficialFlow for making our vita's hackable on newer firmwares
 5. Team Molecule for Henkaku
 6. @CTPEJIOK22 for giving me the idea on discord